zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-basic/essbase-basic.md

     b.
 Start by creating smart view analysis report.

     c.
-Create below report by zooming into the Year & Measures dimension.
+Create the below report by zooming into the Year & Measures dimension.

     ![](./images/image14_26.png "")